MEET THE FOUNDER

-I was working as a consultant, matching would be business owners with new and growing franchises.
-I was making money, more money than I had ever made.
-I was helping people realize their business goals and dreams.
-But inside, at my core, I felt unsatisfied.
-Like it was good helping other people become more successful in business, but I was unfulfilled.
-I felt like I was sleepwalking.
-To wake myself up I walked away from the job and the money and I hopped on a KTM Adventure to ride from Minneapolis to Ankeny, Iowa, my hometown then to Ushuaia, Argentina, the southernmost city in South America.
+I was working as a consultant, matching would-be business owners with new and growing franchises.
+Helping people realize their business goals and dreams.
+It was good helping other people become more successful in business, but I was unfulfilled.
+So I put the business on hold and hopped on a KTM 950 Adventure motorcycle and rode from Minneapolis to Ankeny, Iowa, my hometown then to Ushuaia, Argentina, the southernmost city in South America.
 It was to be an epic adventure.
-It was a trip to remap my life.
-And it did.
-But not in anyway that I anticipated.
-Before I left a family friend suggested I stop in at an orphanage in Cordoba, Mexico, where she had visited, doing medical mission work.
+One that would shape my perspective in a way that wasn't anticipated.
+Before leaving, a family friend suggested stopping at an orphanage in Cordoba, Mexico, where she had visited, doing medical mission work.

-I made my way to the orphanage and was greeted with the most open arms I had ever experienced.
+After some fearful experiences, I made my way to the orphanage and was greeted with open arms.
 The kids were magic.
-Full of curiosity: Donde eres?
-Donde vas?
+Full of curiosity: Dónde eres?
+Dónde vas?
 Where are you from, where are you going?
 We looked at maps and I showed them where we were in Córdoba, where I had ridden from and where I was heading.
 You are what?
 That is crazy?
 You cannot do that!
 It's impossible!
-As I shared my journey with them, I saw a range of feelings in their eyes: wonder, awe, a little fear, and possibility,.
-Like, if this gringo can ride a moto down the entire hemisphere with just a bag of clothes, maybe I can do that too.
+As I shared my journey with them, I saw a range of feelings in their eyes: wonder, awe, a little fear, and possibility.
+Like, if this gringo can ride a moto down the entire hemisphere with just a bag of clothes, maybe I can do that, too.

 Education, whether through experience or in the classroom, makes everything possible.
 You learn math and science and you learn how things are made, discovery and invention become possible.
 You learn to read and you begin to see the world through other’s eyes and you begin to understand a wider world.
-Education makes imagination, growth, discovery and invention possible.
+Education makes imagination, growth, and discovery possible.

-I came back home at the end of the seven month trip and educated myself about the wider picture of orphans in developing countries.
+At the end of the 6 month trip I learned some daunting realities about children and education, or lack of, in developing countries.
 I learned that the average life expectancy of uneducated children is 50% less than the average life expectancy of North Americans.
-Over 130 million orphans in the world.
 High mortality rate in the young.
 High rates of abuse and exploitation.
 High rates of poverty, illness.
 Especially with misplaced children and orphans.
 Being an orphan anywhere is a hard road.
-Being an orphan in the developing world is a cyclical pattern of poverty, illness and early death that is very difficult to break.
-And without access to quality education, it’s nearly impossible.
+Being an orphan in the developing world is a cyclical pattern of poverty, illness and often early death.
+Without access to education its a cycle nearly impossible to break.
 Like the right to have clean water, healthy food and safe shelter, education is a right.
 A moral, human right.
 There are over 65 million children who don’t have access to quality education.

-I began thinking how kids growing up in systemic poverty, without parents or family, without school, would be transformed if you provided them with safe shelter, a caring environment and education.
-And if you provided those basic needs, and rights, over the course of an orphan’s childhood, you would be changing their potential opportunities.
+Kids growing up in systemic poverty, without school, would be transformed if you provide them with safe shelter, a caring environment and education.
+And if you provide those basic needs, and rights, over the course of a child’s development years, you change their potential opportunities.
 One child at a time, one classroom at a time.

 The end of my South American journey to Ushuaia marked the beginning of a new journey.
 Which a few years later became actualized with a trip to Uganda.
 A journey to transform passengers into riders.
 A journey to build schools for children in under served areas.
 A journey to give hope and education.